felipebravom/AffectiveTweets/README.md

 ### Other Resources

 1. __Datasets__: The package provides some tweets annotated by affective values in [ARFF](http://weka.wikispaces.com/ARFF) format in $HOME/wekafiles/packages/AffectiveTweets/data/ .
-2. __Pre-trained Word-Embeddings__: The package provides two pre-trained word vectors trained with the [Word2Vec](https://code.google.com/archive/p/word2vec/) package.
+2. __Pre-trained Word-Embeddings__: The package provides two pre-trained word vectors trained with the [Word2Vec](https://code.google.com/archive/p/word2vec/) tool.
 They are located in $HOME/wekafiles/packages/AffectiveTweets/resources/
  * __w2v.twitter.edinburgh.100d.csv.gz__: a toy example trained with a small collection of tweets.
  * __w2v.twitter.edinburgh10M.400d.csv.gz__: embeddings trained from 10 million tweets taken from the [Edinburgh corpus](http://www.aclweb.org/anthology/W/W10/W10-0513.pdf).
 The parameters were calibrated for classifying words into emotions.
 More info in this [paper](http://www.cs.waikato.ac.nz/~fjb11/publications/wi2016a.pdf).